ImperialCollegeLondon/rcds_introduction_sampling_hypothesis_testing/README.md

 [https://github.com/ImperialCollegeLondon/RCDS_Statistics1](https://github.com/ImperialCollegeLondon/RCDS_Statistics1)

 This course provides an introduction to the field of probability, statistical theory of sampling, parameter estimation and hypothesis testing.
-The course is organized in six chapters, covering the following topics.
+The course is organized in three chapters, covering the following topics.
+All will be followed by a practical session, both in python and R.

 # Roadmap of the course

-## Chapter 1 - Introduction to probability & random variables
+## Chapter 1 - Introduction to probability & random variables.

 - What is probability.
 Random variables.
 - Discrete probability distributions.
 "Mass" distributions.
 - Continuous probability distributions.
 "Density" distributions.

-## Chapter 2: The Central Limit Theorem & confidence intervals
+## Chapter 2: The Central Limit Theorem & confidence intervals.

 - The Central Limit Theorem.
 - Confidence intervals and standard variables.